The company known as Rolex who produce Rolex watches is possible one of the most secretive companies in the world to date.

 It turns out that Wilsdorf was in fact a member of the congregation of the church whilst he lived in Geneva.
 It is quite possible that he adopted his faith in London during his early years of watch making.

 As Downing persisted to ask questions regarding the clock he came to a stonewall when he tried to ask Rolex as to why the church clock was still on Rolex’s to-do list.
-This was no suprise to Downing, however after reaching out to the charity that legally owns Rolex, The Hans Wilsdorf Foundation was learned a bit.
+This was no surprise to Downing, however after reaching out to the charity that legally owns Rolex, The Hans Wilsdorf Foundation was learned a bit.

 Here is the response that Alan Downing received: “It is in keeping with Hans Wilsdorf’s personal wishes that the English church clock is maintained by Rolex,” said the Wilsdorf foundation representative.